 How Do I Take Elderberry Syrup?

 In our home we take a teaspoon every other or every three days to keep our immune system powerhouse strong.
 If we are going to be somewhere where a lot of people are or if we are around people that were sick, I will increase our dosage every day for a few days before and/or after.
-I do not give my son elderberry syrup with any sweeteners and I only give him 1/2 tsp at a time.
+Children under 1 should not be given elderberry with honey sweetener.

 If you want to get creative with your elderberry syrup, try mixing a few tablespoons with avocado oil, raw apple cider vinegar, and herbs for a salad dressing.
 You can also add elderberry syrup to pure maple syrup and use it as a pancake or waffle syrup.